-A. Ex parte Duffy: Reasonably Effective Assistance Of Counsel assistance of counsel.
+A. Ex parte Duffy: Reasonably Effective Assistance Of Counsel

+1. Once upon a time, the courts took seriously the constitutional right to effective assistance of counsel.
 In Ex parte Duffy, 607 S.W.
 2d 507 (Tex.
 Crim.
 App.
 1980), the defendant was convicted of capital murder and received the death penalty.
 Trial counsel had solicited the case from defendant's parents, representing himself as an expert in capital cases.
 Prior to trial, counsel visited his client for only a few minutes, and otherwise conducted no real pretrial investigation.
-He filed no meaningful pretrial motions, he participated only minimally in selection of the jury, and he failed to raise the only defense available-insanity.
+He filed no meaningful pretrial motions, he participated only minimally in selection of the jury, and he failed to raise the only defense available -- insanity.
 Additionally, not only did counsel fail to affirmatively aid his client, he did him positive damage by putting on a witness who testified against his client on the question of punishment.
 The court of criminal appeals reversed the conviction, finding that the lawyer had not rendered "reasonably effective assistance of counsel."
 Id. at 516.
 This remained the standard in Texas until 1984.